guslipkin/Fall2021/ECO 3930 ~ Contemporary Economics/Practice Final/Exam 2 Prep - Panel Data Models and Difference in Difference Designs.md

 4. How would you employ randomization inference to test the null hypothesis of no association between tutoring and exam scores in the difference in difference model?

-   - Randomization inference can be used to test the null hypothesis that there is no association between tutoring and exam scores in the DID model by
+   - Randomization inference can be used to test the null hypothesis that there is no association between tutoring and exam scores in the DID model by assuming that there is no treatment effect, also known as Fisher's Sharp Null.
+In theory, this allows us to specify all counterfactual outcomes.
+That is, if there is no treatment effect for tutoring’s impact on the calculus exam scores, then the control units for all of the outcomes would be the same even if the students were placed in treatment, which, in this case, is tutoring.
+Similarly, the treatment units’ outcomes would have been unchanged had they been placed in the control group.
+Thus, under Fisher’s Sharp Null hypothesis, we can map all of the possible outcomes from our data.
+Then, all we have to do is construct all possible random assignments and calculate the test statistic for each one.
+This helps us account for any uncertainty about unobserved potential outcomes.

 5. Write the panel data regression model expressing the score on exam t, Sit as a linear function of tutoring (Tit) and individual specific fixed effects (ui).
 Show that if you subtract the individual average, the individual specific effect drops out, leaving a model in “demeaned” variables.
 Discuss why including individual dummy variables and demeaning achieve the same thing.